toshi0383/Picture-in-Picture-sample/README.md

 - Old Style using UIViewController (to customize controls)
 - Modern(Simple) Style using AVPlayerViewController

-Both runs only on iOS7 and later.
+App runs on iOS7 and later, but
-**PiP feature is only on iOS9 iPad**
+**PiP feature is only available on iOS9 iPad**

 Note: To see multitasking enabled,
     You have to run this app on *iPad Air* Simulator or device, or *iPad mini 2/3*.